lmfit/uncertainties/doc/user_guide.rst

   >>> from uncertainties import ufloat

 The :func:`ufloat` function creates numbers with uncertainties.
-Existing calculation code can use such numbers as input, usually run with no or little modification, and automatically produce results with uncertainties.
+Existing calculation code can usually run with no or little modification and automatically produce results with uncertainties.

 ..
 The "import uncertainties" is put here because some examples requires uncertainties to have been imported (and not only ufloat).